 We would then meet for an assessment/consultation.
 This is for 50 minutes and costs £50 if seen at Ruskin road and £60 if seen at The Drive.

 If we agree to work together the fee would be agreed between us.
-Currently my fees range from £45 - £65 per session for individual work if seen at Ruskin road, and £60-90 per session if seen at The Drive.
+Currently my fees range from £50 - £70 per session for individual work if seen at Ruskin road, and £60-90 per session if seen at The Drive.
 The ongoing individual counselling or psychotherapy sessions are 50 minutes and normally weekly